simonrus/about/_posts/2020-12-01-Introduction-to-HMM.md

 # Introduction

 The Hidden Markov Models is an extremely powerful subclass of probabilistic temporal models.
-The concept of using hidden(latent) variables and estimation of their values is used in various algorithms: BCJR, Kalman filters and in many applications, like speech recognition.
+The concept of using hidden(latent) variables and estimation of their values is used in various algorithms, like Kalman filters, and in many applications, like speech recognition or turbo codes decoding.

 It seems that artificial recurrent neural networks (RNN) and a concept of Long short-term memory (LSTM) assimilate the nature of Hidden Markov Models by combining hidden (latent) variables within a deep neural network.